fr33z00/GnomeJackConnect/README.md

 Requirements
 ------------

-- Gnome 3.20 (other versions untested, but may work from 3.16 and above.
+- Gnome 3.20/3.22 (other versions untested, but may work from 3.16.
 Needs metadata.json edition)
-- JackDbus
+- jackd2 + JackDbus
 - aconnect (alsa-utils)

 Installation